Manodhayan/LoRaWAN/Gateway/README.md

     - Gateway's EUI can be found in `/opt/ttn-gateway/conf/local_conf.json`

-## Step 5: Configure Gateway ID (If you Gateway ID is already registerd)
+## Step 5: Configure Gateway ID (If your Gateway ID is already registerd)

 If your gateway ID already exits in Things Network.
 Then do the following to change your Gateway ID.<br>
 - In Terminal